Mission and Vision

 As pedestrian advocates, we focus on both the bad and the good.
 We encourage transportation engineers to transform roads designed for cars only into places less deadly to people on foot.
 And with help from you and others, we work to make good places great.

-We’re on the verge of a walking revolution!
+We’re on the cusp of a walking revolution!